Butler W. Lampson

 Berkeley

-This version was produced by OCR from the version published by the UC Berkeley Computer Center; there may be errors.
-The figures were scanned from the Infotech report.
+version published by the UC Berkeley Computer Center; there may be errors.
+The figures

 A considerable amount of bitter experience in the design of operating systems has been accumulated in the last few years, both by the designers of systems which are currently in use and by those who have been forced to use them.
 As a result, many people have been led to the conclusion that some radical changes must be made, both in the way we think about the functions of operating systems and in the way they are implemented.
 Of course, these are not unrelated topics, but it is often convenient to organize ideas around the two axes of function and implementation.